jtlapp/electron-affinity/README.md

 /* ... */
 ```

-It helps to create a module in main that binds the APIs for each different kind of window.
+It helps to create a module in the main process that binds the APIs for each different kind of window.
 In the following, `AwaitedType` extracts the type of value to which a promise resolves and prevents you from having to redeclare the API:

 ```ts
 // src/backend/window_apis.ts